Neversink Organic Farm is Certified by NOFA-NY Certified Organic, LLC.

 We practice no till and use permanent beds that minimize soil disturbance.
 Instead of tilling our fields we manually broadfork our permanent beds.
-This maintains soil structure, reduces our weed pressure and helps maintain our fertile soil.
-It also an integral part of growing intensively without tractors
+This maintains soil structure, reduces our weed pressure and helps keep our soil fertile.
+It an integral part of growing intensively without tractors

 We believe customers should not be lied to or manipulated.
 We tell the truth about farming and our products when asked.
 We never market our products in a way to confuse customers with claims like "hormone free" on our chicken or pork, for example.
 It is illegal to give chickens or pigs hormones, and thus all are hormone free.
 Or make ridiculous assertions like being chemical free.
 Water is a chemical.

 We also do not use words like natural, farm fresh, or make untested claims about nutrients in our food.
 We are certified where we can and then let the taste of our food stand on its own.
 Feel free to ask us anything about the food we grow.